CaillahR/Adult-Income-Dataset/README.md

 # Adult-Income-Dataset
  What is the income level of a person based on the individual’s personal information, in canada?
+How will this help predict income for marketing?
  ---
  - The source of this data set is from [Kaggle](https://www.kaggle.com/datasets/wenruliu/adult-income-dataset)
 ---